 MED-over the shoulder: Talent including additional training examples, with monitor visible in frame

-Once the classifier training and validation phases are complete, click Label Frames to begin the full labelling of all of the frames in the video sequence using the trained classifier [1].
+Once the classifier training and validation phases are complete, click Run Inference to begin the full labeling of all of the frames in the video sequence using the trained classifier [1].

-SCREEN: To be provided by Authors: Label Frames being clicked, then frames being labeled
+SCREEN: To be provided by Authors: Run Inference being clicked, then frames being labeled

-Follow the prompt to select a destination folder for all of the output frames, which will be in the form of labeled images using the same color palette as used in the training [1].
+Once the labeling is complete (which may take several hours), click Browse Output to see the resulting labels.

-SCREEN: To be provided by Authors: Prompt being followed and folder being selected
+SCREEN: To be provided by Authors: Browse Output being clicked, the labels frames being displayed next to original

 Section – Results